cissa-unimelb/info/role-descriptions.md

 - Advocate for all of CISSA’s members, and CIS students
 - Liaising with industry/sponsors
 - Speaking at events and ensuring they run smoothly
+- Upholding the principles of service to our members, selfless volunteering, and promoting democracy

 **Attributes of this role could be:**